Brainerd, Minnesota: Education

 Brainerd Public Schools is the local school district.
-Brainerd High School is the local high school, and the district also hosts an alternative high school, and online classes.
+Brainerd High School is the local high school; the district also hosts an alternative high school, and online classes.

 Alternative schools in Brainerd include Discovery Woods Charter School (K-6) and St Francis Catholic School (K-8, run by the Roman Catholic Diocese of Duluth).

 Central Lakes College is a local community and technical college offering associates degrees and technical certificates.
 It is part of the Minnesota State Colleges system.

 Media

 Radio stations and television channels in the Brainerd Lakes area: